 In 2018, our board adopted a campus development framework (PDF 11MB) devised by MGS Architects to guide Trinity College’s campus upgrade projects over the next 25 years.
 The framework aligns to our strategic plan and will ensure we’re equipped to meet the evolving needs of the Trinity community well into the future.

 The Dorothy Jane Ryall building, or 'Dorothy', was opened at the beginning of 2020 and is Trinity College’s most significant capital works project to date.
 The project involved construction of a new residential building on our Parkville campus to accommodate up to 100 students.
 This means, from 2020, we are giving even more students the opportunity to join our thriving student community and alumni network.
 The building also accommodates four tutors and includes a large apartment for a senior Residential College staff member.

 In line with Trinity College’s sustainability commitment, the new building is heated and cooled using geothermal energy, has a solar array and harvests and reuses rainwater for the gardens and to flush toilets.

-Maintaining the Dining Hall’s historic atmosphere will be a key consideration of the expansion project to ensure one of our most treasured areas of Trinity College’s main campus is preserved.
+Maintaining the Dining Hall’s historic atmosphere will be a key component of the expansion project to ensure one of our most treasured parts of Trinity College is preserved.

-Our Foundation Studies program is currently taught from the program’s flagship Gateway Building on our Parkville campus, along with a number of smaller campuses in Carlton.
+Our Foundation Studies program is currently taught from the program’s flagship Gateway Building on our Parkville campus.
 While this has worked well for us, we feel our international students will reap greater benefit if we consolidate the smaller campuses into a comprehensive second campus.